-Dharma is the indomitable force of nature that sustains harmony, order and all good in the world.
-It supports and sustains evolution of life and discourages all that is opposed to it.
+Dharma is the indomitable force of nature that sustains harmony, order, and all good in the world.
+In other words, it supports and sustains the evolution of life and discourages all that is opposed to it.

 Dharma promotes spiritual freedom and worldly prosperity.
-Living in your Dharma refers to right way of living, living in accord with all the laws of nature.
+Living in your Dharma refers to the right way of living, living in accordance with all the laws of nature.
 Dharma is your natural duty in life.
 This includes all moral goodness and right action, all the principles that support life.